|(18.16.12) 11772 Northlight 85 ((9.03|

 So the sun at the September Equinox is at 0˚ Libra and at the December Solstice it is at 0˚ Capricorn.

 But why 15˚ Scorpio?
 A look at the diagram below will establish why.
 Rather than having the December Solstice start the new year, it falls right in the middle of the first quarter of the year.
 Thus the days surrounding it have, for the most part, the longest nights of the year in the Northern Hemisphere and the longest days of the year in the Southern Hemisphere.
-This will be explained in further detail in the Quarters section of this website.
+It is at the time of the year that the sun’s most direct sunlight is at its southernmost point.

 Saying what year it is